 - 2 tsp unsalted butter

-- Fill a large and high pan with tap water and add a pinch of salt.
-Place the pan over high heat and bring the water to a good boil.
-Once boiling, pour in the crozets pasta.
+Fill a large pan with water and add a pinch of salt.
+Place the pan over high heat until boiling.
+Then add the crozets pasta.

-- Boil the pasta for 8 to 10 minutes or until the pasta rises to the surface.
+Boil the pasta for about 8 minutes or until the pasta rises to the surface.
 Don’t overcook it!
-In the meantime peel and chop the small yellow onion and the garlic clove.
-Add the unsalted butter to a large non-stick pan and place it over medium heat.
-Once the butter has melted fully, add the chopped onion, garlic and the diced bacon.
+In the meantime add the butter to a large non-stick pan and place it over medium heat until melted.
+Then add the chopped onion, garlic and diced bacon.